nixworks/public/news/2004/11/2/README.md

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: Iraqi officials report at least eight dead in a car bomb outside the education ministry in Baghdad.
 In Mosul, another car bomb kills two and wounds four Iraqi National Guard. ](/news/2004/11/2/conflict-in-iraq-iraqi-officials-report-at-least-eight-dead-in-a-car-bomb-outside-the-education-ministry-in-baghdad-in-mosul-another-car.md)
-_Context: car bomb, Baghdad, Conflict in Iraq, Mosul, Iraqi National Guard_
+_Context: car bomb, Mosul, Baghdad, Conflict in Iraq, Iraqi National Guard_

 ##### Darfur conflict
 ### [ Darfur conflict: United Nations officials say Sudanese troops have surrounded two refugee camps in Darfur and are blocking access.
 The Sudanese military say they were asked to protect refugees and evict imposters. ](/news/2004/11/2/darfur-conflict-united-nations-officials-say-sudanese-troops-have-surrounded-two-refugee-camps-in-darfur-and-are-blocking-access-the-suda.md)
-_Context: United Nations, refugee camp, Darfur conflict, Sudan, Darfur_
+_Context: refugee camp, Darfur conflict, Sudan, United Nations, Darfur_

 ##### spanking
 ### [ Attempts to totally outlaw parents spanking children in England and Wales fail as a majority of 424 to 75 members of parliament vote against the ban. ](/news/2004/11/2/attempts-to-totally-outlaw-parents-spanking-children-in-england-and-wales-fail-as-a-majority-of-424-to-75-members-of-parliament-vote-agains.md)
-_Context: England and Wales, MP, spanking_
+_Context: MP, England and Wales, spanking_

 ##### NASA
 ### [ NASA says it will resume its space shuttle program next May or early June after a lengthy investigation of the Columbia disaster in 2003, and a setback of a March date due to an active 2004 Atlantic hurricane season. ](/news/2004/11/2/nasa-says-it-will-resume-its-space-shuttle-program-next-may-or-early-june-after-a-lengthy-investigation-of-the-columbia-disaster-in-2003-a.md)
-_Context: ''Columbia'' disaster, space shuttle program, NASA, 2004 Atlantic hurricane season_
+_Context: ''Columbia'' disaster, NASA, 2004 Atlantic hurricane season, space shuttle program_

 ##### United Arab Emirates
 ### [ UAE president and founding father Sheikh Zayed dies.
 Vice-President and Prime Minister Sheikh Maktoum temporarily assumes presidential role. ](/news/2004/11/2/uae-president-and-founding-father-sheikh-zayed-dies-vice-president-and-prime-minister-sheikh-maktoum-temporarily-assumes-presidential-role.md)